Rolling Thunder's Designer Talks Circus Curtains and Trail Maps

-No. Well they may have been, because I didn't go on location after that, but I was told that it was made for the for the cast and the crew.
+No. Well they may have been, because I didn't go on location after that, but I was told that it was made for the cast and the crew.
 I think those little buttons were available [for sale].

 This was all before computers.
 There was no Kinkos in those days.
 You used to have to get type like this done up.
 There was a process called letraset.
 You hand-press each letter to get the artwork started.
-And they made these a lot of these decisions at the last possible minute.
+And they made a lot of these decisions at the last possible minute.
 So I wound up going to the one printer in New York City open on Sundays.
 He was open on Sundays because the New York Times would keep this guy occupied.

 When I finally met Bob, I was surprised that he was as tall and as skinny as he was.
 But obviously, I was a longtime admirer of his.
 And when we were at Madison Square Garden, Joan Baez kissed me on the lips.
-She was so pleased with the all the work and stuff, the designs that I had done.
+She was so pleased with all the work and stuff, the designs that I had done.